sammi/plot/README.md

 # plot
 Analysis data by matplotlib

-# matlotlib configuration on MacOS
+# matplotlib configuration on MacOS
 In ourder fix animation crash issue on Mac, you need config TkAgg for matplotlibrc
 ```
 mkdir -p ~/.matplotlib